erhowell/sl-de-take-home/README.md

     - [Collision Persons](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Person/f55k-p6yu/about_data)
 2. Loads the raw data into a local Postgres database
 3. Complete Transforms listed in the transforms deirectory
 4. Directly query transforms from a Jupyter notebook and display the data in a meaningful way.
+You can use the notebook provided as a blueprint, or you can do your own thing.

 We have provided starter code.
 Feel free to use it.
 Otherwise please leave detailed instructions on how to run your project in a README during submission

-# Deliverables
+## What we are looking for

+**Deliverables**

 - Your completed code repo
 - A notebook or data visualizations.
 You